marl1m/marl1m/README.md

 With expertise in **Python, R, SQL**, and **machine learning**, I thrive at the intersection of analytical rigor and business impact.

-Currently, I'm exploring real-world financial challenges as a **Risk Officer Trainee** at **Bison Bank**, leveraging data science to drive smarter decision-making.
-I enjoy collaborating across teams, building scalable solutions, and diving into tough data problems to uncover patterns that matter.
+I am currently looking for new challenges that use data science to drive smarter decision making.
+I enjoy collaborating across teams, building scalable solutions and diving into hard data problems to uncover patterns that matter.

 Feel free to explore my repositories for projects on **machine learning, process optimization**, and beyond.
 Let's connect and create something amazing together! 🚀